n-crespo/nvim-config/README.md

 > these in the [LazyVim repo](https://github.com/LazyVim/LazyVim).
 I also have
 > disabled some plugins that come with LazyVim in the `overrides.lua` file.

-To use this configuration just clone the repo into your `~/.config/nvim` folder.
-If you don't know how to do that, you shouldn't be using this in the first place.

-If you're using Windows, stop.
-Use WSL.

 ## Structure